Stuck Backup and Backup Errors

 Peachtree and older versions of Quicken and QuickBooks (prior to 2015) store their data in Program Files location.
 If you have these programs please reselect the folders below.

 - C:\Program Files\Peachtree\Company

 - C:\Program Files\PeachW\Company

 Within 72 hours of the deselecting the problematic files, Carbonite will remove the folders from the backup and hopefully resolve the stuck backup.

-Windows only allows Carbonite to select file locations which are 255 characters or less.
+Windows only allows Carbonite to select file locations which are 255 characters or less and have a folder depth of 50 folders or fewer.
 Files within these locations may cause Carbonite to become stuck and says that “some of your files could not be backed up due to errors”.